Chymyst/curryhoward/docs/Tutorial.md

 res7: io.chymyst.ch.TermExpr = \((a:<c>Int) ⇒ (b:<c>Int) ⇒ a)
 ```

+When using the `implement` macro, STLC terms are not generated.
+This is because `implement` is intended for "production" use.

 ## What can we do with lambda-terms?

 There are several ways in which we can use lambda-terms: